-That being said, don’t just throw offers out before you’re sure!
+That being said, it is better to not just throw offers out before you're sure!
 What you can do instead is ensure your applicants stay engaged throughout the process.
 This can be done by staying in contact with them in between interviews, and by condensing your interview process as much as possible.

 3. Misaligned interview expectations.

-In one of the companies that we interviewed – a fairly new start-up – they found that their interview process suffered from a certain bipolarity due to each of the interviewers having differing opinions of how to interview.
+In one of the companies that we interviewed – they found that their interview process suffered from a certain bipolarity due to each of the interviewers having differing opinions on how to interview.

 This is actually a very common problem.
 When interviewers' methods aren't aligned, the result is a confusing mess – one that, most critically, often results in interviewers leaving interviews unsure of whether or not the applicant would be a good fit for the role.